 An electrical fault happens when the electricity diverts from its normal state.
 And as a homeowner, you’re bound to face an electrical fault sometimes.

-So, without much ado, let’s get into this guide to help you in finding electrical faults and keep your home (and electrical appliances) safe and sound.
+So, without much ado, let’s get into this guide to help you find electrical faults and keep your home (and electrical appliances) safe and sound.
 Remember to call a professional electrician immediately after discovering an electrical fault in your home.

 Common Electrical Faults at Home